-The Securities Arbitration Law Firm of Klayman & Toskes Continues to Investigate Claims Against Full Service Brokerage Firms on Behalf of Investors Who Sustained Losses in Tenants-in-Common Investments
+The Securities Arbitration Law Firm of Klayman & Toskes Continues to Investigate Claims on Behalf of David Lerner Customers Who Invested in Apple REITs

-Investors who purchased TIC investments from a full-service securities broker-dealer and sustained significant losses can contact K&T to explore their legal rights and options.
-The attorneys at K&T are dedicated to pursuing claims on behalf of investors who have suffered investment losses.
+Apple REIT investors are encouraged to contact K&T to explore their legal rights and options.
+The attorneys at K&T are dedicated to pursuing claims on behalf of investors who have suffered substantial losses.
 K&T, an experienced, qualified and nationally recognized securities litigation law firm, practices exclusively in the field of securities arbitration and litigation.
 It continues its representation of investors throughout the world in securities arbitration and litigation matters against major Wall Street brokerage firms.

-If you have information relating to this investigation or have investment losses of $100,000 or more in TIC securities, please contact Steven D. Toskes, Esquire or Jahan K. Manasseh, Esquire of Klayman & Toskes, P.A., at 888-997-9956 or visit us on the web at http://www.nasd-law.com.
+If you wish to discuss this announcement or invested $250,000 or more in Apple REITs, please contact Steven D. Toskes, Esquire at 888-997-9956, or visit us on the web at www.sue-davidlerner.com